Maddoxkkm/WoTB_SerBot/docs/readme.md

 - The Higher the tier, the more influence it has on the Account MGR rating.
 - Having more battles on a certain tank doesn't affect it's weighting (influence) on the Account MGR rating, but for each tank tier, there is a minimum number of battles required for the tank to be considered for MGR rating calculation.
 - Account MGR rating has a few bonuses that include low platoon rate bonus (the lower the higher), and number of tanks eligible for MGR rating calculation
 - It's a 2-digit scale from 0 - 99.
-The distribution of rating mainly lies around 40-50 MGR, with the top 1000th recorded player in Russian server has around 62-63 MGR.
+The distribution of rating mainly lies around 40-50 MGR, with the top 1000th recorded player in Russian server around 62-63 MGR.
 [List of MGR ranking here, Russian Server ONLY](http://wblitz.net/ratings/mgr/1000)

 |Tier   | Battles required for tank to be considered in MGR Calculation |